 As financial conditions have tightened, some leading indicators of economic activity have softened, especially in interest-sensitive sectors, such as housing.
-And consumers have expressed caution more broadly, recognizing the impact of expected higher rates on their future borrowing prospects.12
+And consumers have expressed caution more broadly, recognizing the impact of expected higher rates on their future borrowing prospects (see FRB New York 2022).

 The fact that financial conditions and real activity are adjusting to expected monetary policy tightening, even when actual rates have not fully risen, means that long and variable lags may not be as long, or variable, as typically assumed.
-And that supports policy nimbleness, allowing monetary policy to be tighter than the actual level of the Fed Funds rate would suggest.
+And that supports policy nimbleness, allowing monetary policy to be tighter than the actual level of the fed funds rate would suggest.